The Day the Clown Cried: Lewis interviews and responses

 Due to the film's mystery and mythology, Lewis faced decades of questions by reporters.
 Lewis offered the opinion that it was all bad, an artistic failure because "I lost the magic".
 Quoted in Entertainment Weekly: "You will never see it.
 No one will ever see it, because I am embarrassed at the poor work."
-In 2001, an 'inquisitive heckler' mentioned the film to Lewis during one of Lewis' motivational speeches, indicating that the man had heard the film might be eventually released.
+In 2001, an inquisitive heckler mentioned the film to Lewis during one of Lewis's motivational speeches, indicating that the man had heard the film might be eventually released.
 Lewis replied to this comment with "None of your goddamn business!"
 The same year, Lewis responded to a reporter's faxed request for information about the movie by calling and telling him: "As far as discussing [the movie], forget it!
 If you want to see any of it, forget it!"

+Towards the end of his life, Lewis was more receptive to inquiries about the film, though he maintained it would never be released.
 On January 12, 2013, Lewis appeared at a Cinefamily Q&A event at the Los Angeles Silent Movie Theatre.
 He was asked by actor Bill Allen, "Are we ever gonna get to see The Day the Clown Cried?"
 Lewis replied in the negative, and explained the reason the movie would never be released was because "in terms of that film I was embarrassed.
 I was ashamed of the work, and I was grateful that I had the power to contain it all, and never let anyone see it.
 It was bad, bad, bad."
 He then jokingly added, "But I'll tell you how it ends."
 At Cannes while promoting Max Rose, Lewis was asked about The Day the Clown Cried and said, "It was bad work.
 You'll never see it and neither will anyone else."

 In October 2012, Australian-based film production company Traces Films recorded one of the most candid and emotional interviews with Jerry Lewis about The Day the Clown Cried.
 He states in his own words his motivation for taking on the project and his feelings during filmmaking.

 If I was able to do it again, I would do it.
 I was going ahead like every studio wanted it, but it was the reverse.
 They turned away from it.
 Except me.
 That made it more appetizing to me.
 I believed it could be a black mark against people who felt strength from hate.
 I feel weak from hate.
 The thing that hooked me the most was that the children in the (goddamn) concentration camp were taken to the ovens by the clown and that struck me.
 I was frightened, but you stay and beat that because you have more important work to do.
 It's difficult to talk about this project in a way that everyone will understand it.